-The building’s environmental impact will be minimised using passive design strategies.
+The building’s environmental impact was minimised using passive design strategies.
 These include working with the natural climatic conditions to enable resilient and energy-efficient heating and cooling systems.
-The building’s carbon footprint will be lowered by using locally sourced materials.
+The building’s carbon footprint was lowered by using locally sourced materials.

-The project will create 1,700 jobs during construction.
-Once completed, the Victorian Heart Hospital will employ more than 850 people across clinical care and research.
+The project created and sustained up to 1,700 jobs during construction.
+Once fully operational, the Victorian Heart Hospital will employ more than 850 people across clinical care and research.

-This project is being delivered by the Victorian Health Building Authority in partnership Monash Health and Monash University, both leaders in the field of cardiac research, treatment and education.
+This project was delivered by the Victorian Health Building Authority in partnership Monash Health and Monash University, both leaders in the field of cardiac research, treatment and education.